Numerical simulations of viscous fingering in fractured porous media: Introduction

-Despite the extensive work on both viscous fingering and flow in fractures, little to no attention has been given to characterize the interaction between the viscous instabilities and preferential flow paths through a fracture network.
-This paper fills this gap, by addressing three key questions: (i) how large must the permeability contrasts between the fractures and rock matrix be to effect the viscous instabilities, (ii) how does the interplay between the viscous instabilities and fractures effect the flow patters, and (iii) how does different fracture geometries affect the answer to question (i) and (ii).
-To answer these questions, we exploit the recent advances within modeling and simulation tools that focus on flow and transport in fractured porous media.
-We employ a DFM model, and by state-of-the-art numerical simulations characterize unstable miscible displacement through different fracture network geometries.
-The fractured porous media considered have fracture density and length scales similar to the viscous finger width and domain size.
+The current paper considers miscible flow in both the rock matrix and fractures, and addresses three key questions: (i) what factors related to the fracture flow are most important when studying the effect on the viscous instabilities, (ii) how does the interplay between the viscous instabilities and fractures affect the flow patters in the rock matrix, and (iii) how does different fracture geometries affect the answer to question (i) and (ii).
+To address these questions, we exploit recent advancements within modeling and simulation tools that focus on flow and transport in fractured porous media.
+We employ a DFM model, and by state-of-the-art numerical simulations characterize unstable miscible displacement through various fracture network geometries.
+This modelling approach is necessitated by the high and discontinuous permeability contrasts between fractures and rock matrix as well as the complexity of the random fracture networks investigated in this study.
+Furthermore, to obtain simulations that extend up to the point of viscous fingering shutdown, we employ adaptive strategies.
+It is worth noting that the intricacies of implementing these adaptive strategies within the framework of DFM models can be challenging.
+As a result, we make our implementation open source to facilitate further research and exploration in this field.

 The remaining manuscript is laid out as follows.
-In section~\ref{sec:governing_equations}, we present the governing equations for miscible viscous flow in a fractured porous media.
+In Section~\ref{sec:governing_equations}, we present the governing equations for miscible viscous flow in a fractured porous media.
 Special attention is given to the mixed-dimensional DFM model.
-In section~\ref{sec:scaling}, the equations are represented in dimensionless form, and we discuss the two new dimensionless numbers that appear due to the fractures.
-In section~\ref{sec:numerical_method}, we briefly discuss the numerical method.
-The results given in section~\ref{sec:results} are divided into four subsection, one for each fracture geometry considered, and one subsection dedicated to comparing the flow paths through the different geometries.
-Finally, we give concluding remarks.
+In Section~\ref{sec:scaling}, the equations are represented in dimensionless form, and we discuss the three new dimensionless numbers that appear due to the fractures, and in Section~\ref{sec:numerical_method}, we discuss the numerical method.
+The results given in Section~\ref{sec:hom_and_layered} are divided into three subsection, one for each fracture geometry considered, and finally, we give concluding remarks.